Christian8491/GIS/blogs/3_Enable_PostGIS.md

 ## Useful commands

-1. Let's create a database as we did in our [previous blog] (https://github.com/Christian8491/GIS/blob/master/blogs/2_Install_PostgreSQL.md).
+1. Let's create a database as we did in our [previous blog](https://github.com/Christian8491/GIS/blob/master/blogs/2_Install_PostgreSQL.md).
+Note that **sdb** stands for spatial database, but we can use any name.
 ```
 postgres=# CREATE DATABASE sdb WITH OWNER = postgres;
 ```